guikarai/PE-LinuxONE/index.md

   lv01 vg01 -wi-ao---- 10.00g
 ```

-### 3.1 Step 1 - Formating and encrypting a new volume
+### 3.1 Step 1 - Formatting and encrypting a new volume
 In the following step, we will format and encrypt an existing volume.
 ![Step1](https://github.com/guikarai/PE-LinuxONE/blob/master/step1.png)

 ```
-[root@ghrhel74crypt ~]# cryptsetup luksFormat --hash=sha512 --key-size=512 --cipher=aes-xts-plain64 --verify-passphrase /dev/vdc1
+root@crypt06:~# cryptsetup luksFormat --hash=sha512 --key-size=512 --cipher=aes-xts-plain64 --verify-passphrase /dev/dasdc1

 WARNING!
 ========
-This will overwrite data on /dev/vdc1 irrevocably.
+This will overwrite data on /dev/dasdc1 irrevocably.

 Are you sure?
 (Type uppercase yes): YES
 Enter passphrase: